zemirco/lockit-couchdb-adapter/README.md

-# Keyhole CouchDB adapter for lockit
+# CouchDB adapter for lockit

 work in progress - come back later